-This Poker Stove article discusses intermediate-level concepts that requires knowledge about equity and how hand ranges work.
-The last part is about finding out how often your opponent has a certain hand.
+This Poker Stove article goes through intermediate-level concepts that require knowledge about equity and how hand ranges work.
+The last part is about finding out the frequency of certain hands of your opponent.

-PokerStove (www.pokerstove.com) is a program for calculating hot-and-cold equity, that is to say, it calculates your exact chance of winning a certain hand at showdown.
-For instance, you can plug in 72o vs. AA and find out that 72o only has an 11.8% chance to win if all the cards are dealt and neither of the two players fold.
+PokerStove is a program for calculating hot-and-cold equity.
+Essentially, it calculates your exact chance of winning a certain hand at showdown.
+For instance, you can plug in 72o vs. AA and discover that 72o only has an 11.8% chance of winning if all the cards are dealt and neither of the two players fold.
 It's a program that you download and run directly on your computer, as opposed to online odds calculators.
-The upside to running a program locally on your computer is that it's faster, really.
+Running a program locally on your computer will mean that it works a lot faster.

 a) squeaky tight (raises 3% of hands UTG)